 What are bad recommendations you hear in your profession or area of expertise?

 At the large research university where I worked for 27 years, faith was considered unscientific—the anti-tenure factor.
 Yet in the research I’ve done, including interviewing those who have survived severe adversity, it is precisely that faith that has almost always gotten them through the most troubled waters.
 I’ve found that to be true in my own life.
-So to the quotes mentioned above, I’d add a couple of others that I hold dear:
+So to the quotes mentioned below, I’d add a couple of others that I hold dear:

 - With God, all things are possible (Mark 10:27)

 - Come unto me, all ye that labor and are heavily laden, and I will give you rest (Matt 11:28)

 Tell me about one of the darker periods you’ve experienced in life.
 How you came out of it and what you learned from it?

 This almost sounds trivial now, but it wasn’t when it happened.
 While in graduate school, I was earnestly courting a young lady who rejected me.
 I took it really hard.
 It was devastating.
 I doubted myself.
 With time, I was able to understand her problems and determine that I’d never again let anyone cause me to doubt my worth as a person.
 Eventually, that experience planted the seeds for understanding the nature of healthy self-esteem and how it develops.
 This culminated in writing The Self-Esteem Workbook, the skills in which have been found to significantly improve self-esteem in people of diverse ages.
 So from adversity came a source of great satisfaction—helping people find inner security and peace, irrespective of the externals around us that impact our happiness relatively little.